 It was all coming together.
 Until it stopped.

-I signed for my silver parachute package (I hadn’t fully cracked the glass ceiling but I caught glimpses on the horizon).
-Then over the next few months, I pondered my possibilities.
+I signed for my bronze parachute package (I hadn’t fully cracked the glass ceiling but I caught glimpses on the horizon).
+Then over the next few months, I anxiously pondered my possibilities.
 I ran ideas past my husband but he mostly just listened.
 He was amenable to whatever I landed on.
 I needed other opinions.

 Then it hit me hard: I had no posse.
 No inner circle of local friends.
 It was just me.